Gmast2662/grow-your-garden/UPDATE_LOG.md

 This document tracks all updates, bug fixes, and new features added to the Grow Your Garden.

-## 🆕 Latest Update - Admin Panel Fixes & Log Auto-Refresh! 🔧 (v1.6.8)
+## 🆕 Latest Update - Admin Panel Fixes & Registration Fix! 🔧 (v1.6.9)

 **Date:** August 18, 2025